191A-Team-GameTime/docs/001-gametime-agreement.md

 Team members will be held accountable and adhere to the “pizza” rule.

 #Calendar
 A group calendar (using the Google Calendar service) detailing deadlines, activities, and events scheduled for Informatics 191A will be maintained by all of the members and used as is necessary.
-The calendar can be downloaded here, and access to ownership (allowing event addition, modification, and deletion) may be granted upon request.
 Modifications made to events within 7 days should be accompanied by an email to team members advising of changes to imminent events.

 #Communication Methods